brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 This is certainly understandable once you grasp [how PostCSS works](https://www.smashingmagazine.com/2015/12/introduction-to-postcss/) (which, I'll grant, is impressive[^usingPostCSS]), but it can be a big time-suck, especially whenever those plugins and even PostCSS itself get updates.
 For example, the PostCSS 8 update broke or at least impaired a lot of plugins and related packages, or so I've recently read on various plugins' [GitHub](https://github.com) "Issues" pages.

-[^usingPostCSS]: As I mentioned earlier, I'm actually still using PostCSS with this site, even though it's with Sass, so I can run Autoprefixer.
+[^usingPostCSS]: As I mentioned in an earlier footnote, I'm actually still using PostCSS with this site, even though it's with Sass, so I can run Autoprefixer.
 As of this writing, I'm also using the [PurgeCSS](https://purgecss.com) plugin, at least until I can find the time (and motivation?) to reduce my SCSS files' sizes through more manual methods.

 By contrast, Sass is *one package*, and all its many capabilities---including all the ones whose PostCSS-powered lookalikes require all those add-ons--- work without the need for juggling plugins.[^binary] Moreover, in today's web dev world, it's easier than ever before to take advantage of Sass.
 Long ago, [you had to install Ruby](https://sass-lang.com/ruby-sass), but those days are in the web's distant past.
 Many key dev frameworks and bundlers support Sass out of the box; or, where necessary, it's easily added, such as through the [sass Node.js package](https://npmjs.com/package/sass).